simonmichael/hledger/MANUAL.md

 Examples:

-    $ hledger-vty
+    $ hledger vty
-    $ hledger-vty -BE food
+    $ hledger vty -BE food

-### web
+#### web

-The web command starts a web server providing a web-based user interface, and if possible opens a web browser to view it.
-The web UI provides the functionality of the print and balance commands, a more useful register view, and also data entry and modification.
+The web command starts a web server providing a web-based user interface.
+The web UI provides reporting, including a more useful account register view, and also data entry and modification.
 You can see it in action
 here: [current release demo](http://demo.hledger.org), [latest development demo](http://demo.hledger.org:5001).

-There are some web-specific options:
+web-specific options:

-    --port=N           serve on tcp port N (default 5000)
+    --port=N           serve on tcp port N (default 5000) --base-url=URL     use this base url (default http://localhost:PORT)

-The server listens on port 5000 by default; use --port to change that.

-    --base-url=URL     use this base url (default http://localhost:PORT)

 If you want to visit the web UI from other machines, you'll need to use